What to See in December's Night Sky (2021)

 Jupiter, Saturn and Venus are visible throughout December, but the best time to see the 6-planet parade will be from 28 December to 3 January, 30 minutes after sunset.

-Mercury is also visible beneath Venus, however, may be too low on the horizon for most viewers in the UK.
+Mercury is also visible beneath Venus; however, it may be too low on the horizon for most viewers in the UK.
 Mercury and Venus need a low, flat southwest horizon and will be best seen through binoculars.
 Take care that the Sun has set properly before looking, though, as observing the Sun through binoculars will seriously damage your eyes.

 December Meteor Showers